CrackedPolishedBlackstoneBricksMC/voldeloom/README.md

 All this comes to a head in `LoomDependencyManager`, which is a part of `LoomGradleExtensions` and is configured at the beginning of the afterEvaluate block. `addProvider` stores them into a list, and the control flow is extremely complex for some reason but I think `provide` gets called on each one in turn?

 The `Consumer<Runnable> postPopulationScheduler` argument accepts things to run after handling all those dependencies.
 It goes unused in Voldeloom.

+Also, watch out for things that *look* like providers but are actually ad-hoc utilty classes, like `MinecraftLibraryProvider`.

+`DependencyProvider.DependencyInfo` is a wrapper around an artifact provided by a configuration.
+It mainly wraps `configuration.resolve`, with some convenience methods for asserting a configuration will only ever contain one dependency no more no less (like `forge`, you shouldn't have two `forge`s), and for trying to excavate some group/name/version data out of filenames and mod files when non-Maven artifacts are in the configuration.

+## LoomDependencyManager#handleDependencies

+Deeply magical method

+this happens when "setting up loom dependencies" is logged. cant stand how terse loom's stock logging is sometimes lol

+* all registered dep providers (so, ForgeProvider, MinecraftProvider, MappingsProvider, and LaunchProvider) are sorted into categories, based off of their target configuration (they happen to be `forge`, `minecraft`, `mappings`, and `minecraftNamed` respectively)
+  * the ProviderList system can handle more than one provider per configuration, but this feature happens to go unused
+* the provider for the `mappings` configuration is stowed off to the side
+* for each category of dep providers:
+  * its configuration is retrieved (`forge` `minecraft` `mappings` `minecraftNamed`)
+  * for each artifact in its configuration:
+    * a `DependencyInfo` is created for the artifact, actually this happens deeper-in but you can do a lil loop invariant motion
+    * for each dep provider in the category (only one):
+      * `provide` is called, with the dependency info, and a handle to add things to `afterTasks` (unused)
+* retrieve the `mappings` configuration stored off to the side
+  * call `ModCompileRemapper.remapDependencies` another one of those giant magic methods
+* run all `afterTasks` (none in voldeloom)

+## what each provider actually does

+What's funny is that there's actually dependencies *between* providers too, but there isn't actually a system for that, providers just call `provide` on each other.
+Then the provider scheduler might run the provider again and it'd just see that it already output something and fail.

+### `ForgeProvider`

+* creates a new `ForgeATConfig` object
+* resolves the `forge` dependency and asserts it contains one file
+* sets `forgeVersion` to the version of that dep
+* roots around in the forge jar, looking for `fml_at.cfg` and `forge_at.cfg` and passes them to `atConfig`
+* doesn't do anything else yet!

+these at.cfg files are in official names (the proguarded ones) so they need to be remapped, and that's what the (freestanding) `mapForge` method does. it rings up the `LoomGradleExtension` `mappingsProvider` and remaps the access transformers

+all the magic happens in the `ForgeATConfig` object which is really Neat java code im too dumb for

+### `MinecraftProvider`

+interesting: whatever files are actually provided by your `minecraft` dep in your buildscript, just isn't looked at. only the version is looked at and used to index the vanilla version_manifest.json

+* sets `minecraftVersion` to the version of the minecraft dep
+* sets `minecraftJarStuff` to that plus "-forge-" and the version of the forge dep (yeah)
+* sets five file paths, `minecraftJson`/`clientJar`/`serverJar`/`mergedJar`/`patchedMergedJar`, all in the global user gradle cache
+* downloads the mc json and version manifest files if they don't exist yet
+  * this is the minecraft-blahblah-info.json you see in your loom-cache folder inyour global user gradle cache
+* parses it with gson into `versionInfo` field
+* (commented this out in my fork) adds Loom itself as a compileOnly dep to your project???? hoh?? what does this have to do with Anything
+* downloads minecraft-blahblah-client and minecraft-blahblah-server jars
+* creates a new `MinecraftLibraryProvider`, stashes it in a field, and calls `provide` on it
+  * this is not a real dep provider it's just named the same way
+  * basically it parses out each of the Maven dependencies for this version (other than natives) and sticks them as real dependencies in your project's `minecraftDependencies` configuration, as well as keeping a reference to them for later use by remappers and other shit that wants it on the classpath
+* if the patched merged jar doesn't exist:
+  * if the merged jar doesn't exist:
+    * merge client and server jars using FabricMC Stitch
+    * if it fails, the client and server jars are deleted (so i guess it assumes the merging process only fails due to corrupt zips)
+  * copies `minecraftMergedJar` to `minecraftPatchedMergedJar` and patches it in-place with `ForgePatchApplier` (this seems like a bad idea)

+now `ForgePatchApplier` isn't a dep provider either but i think it's important to explore what it does... and stop me if this sounds familiar

+* locates the `ForgeProvider`, blindly assumes it's already ran (uh oh) and grabs the forge jar
+* opens the minecraft jar
+* copies all files in the forge jar into the minecraft jar
+* deletes META-INF

+yep! it does that

+### `MappingsProvider`

+* gets the minecraft provider and assumes it's already ran
+  * this is real "we have a task graph at home" moments
+* this is the one that logs "setting up mappings"
+* resolves the artifact specified in `mappings` in your buildscript (into `mappingsJar`)
+* does some horrendous bullshit string mangling i have no idea what for lol :cowboy:
+* *tries* to figure out "tinyMappings" and "tinyMappingsJar" filenames by replacing `.jar` suffixes but, uhhh if the mappings don't end in `.jar` it leaves the filename the same lol
+* if `tinyMappings` doesn't exist:
+  * opens `mappingsJar`, which i guess in this case is actually an mcp *zip*
+  * it does a lot of strange MCP munging that i should probably research how it works next
+  * but basically it reads several cfg files out of the `mappingsJar` and hands them to a couple of dedicated mcp-parser classes in voldeloom
+  * `fields.csv` and `methods.csv` also enter the picture somehow
+  * once everything is loaded and parsed, a `TinyWriter3Column` is used to write `tinyMappings`
+* `tinyMappingsJar` is created by simply packing `tinyMappings` into a jar with the file placed at `mappings/mappings.tiny`, i guess this is for tiny-remapper bullshit
+* `tinyMappingsJar` is added to `mappingsFinal` configuration

+now that that's done, this (of all places! here!) is where `JarProcessorManager` is initialized. ok another rabbit hole to research later

+### `LaunchProvider`

+comparatively this one is very very simple, it just writes the `launch.cfg` file for dev-launch-injector and adds DLI as a dep to your project (but i commented it out)

 ## ?